Can I Ship A Car That Is Financed? What To Know & Not To Do

 Make sure to call in advance so you’ll have enough time to gather the necessary documents for shipping, bringing us to our next point.

-Get The Right Documents (if needed)
+Get the Right Documents (if needed)

 Even if most banks agree to ship your financed vehicle, you will still need some documents to legally transport your car within the country.
 Laws can differ from state to state, so it’s best to consult with an Auto Shipping company to determine which documents you’ll need for the shipment.